Law, government, and crime in Winnipeg: Modern era

 Starting in 1900, in both provincial and federal elections, central Winnipeg elected politicians from the Labour Party.

-While the norm in the city's early years was for local elected officials to be English Protestants, there were still exceptions who won elections: Arni Frederickson (Ward 5, 1891) and Arni Eggertson (Ward 4, 1906) were Icelandic; Moses Finkelstein and Altar Skaletar (Ward 5, 1912) were Jewish; and Theodore Stefanik (Ward 5, 1911) was the first Ukrainian elected to City Council.
+While the norm in the city's early years was for local elected officials to be English Protestant males, others did win elections: Arni Frederickson (Ward 5, 1891) and Arni Eggertson (Ward 4, 1906) were Icelandic; Moses Finkelstein and Altar Skaletar (Ward 5, 1912) were Jewish; and Theodore Stefanik (Ward 5, 1911) was the first Ukrainian elected to City Council.

-Women would not able to hold office in Winnipeg until 1916, after which Alice A. Holling in 1917 (Ward 7) became the first woman to run for Council.
+Women could not hold office in Winnipeg until 1916, after which Alice A. Holling in 1917 (Ward 7) became the first woman to run for Council.
 (Holling lost to Alexander McLennan, 693 to 358.)
 In December 1920, Jessie Kirk became the first woman elected to Council.
-Kirk served a two-year term on Council for Ward 2, running again in 1922, 1923, 1926, and 1934, but was defeated each time.
+Kirk served a two-year term on Council for Ward 2.
+She ran again in 1922, 1923, 1926, and 1934, but was defeated each time.
+Rose Alcin ran as a socialist candidate for the Winnipeg school board in 1920 and was elected with labour backing.